Over 70 killed in Israeli strikes on al-Mawasi ‘safe zone’ in south Gaza

 An official at Nasser Hospital told Al Jazeera that medical teams did not have the capacity to receive any more wounded patients, while civil defence teams continued to work at the site of the attack.

+The Israeli military claimed in a statement that it acted based on “precise intelligence” to hit an area where “two senior Hamas terrorists” and additional fighters hid among civilians.
+It described the location of the strike as “an open area surrounded by trees, several buildings, and sheds”.

-The Israeli military has not officially commented on the strike, but unconfirmed Israeli media reports citing military officials indicate a senior Hamas official may have been the target.
-Hamas rejected the claim in a statement, saying this was not the first time the Israeli military has made such claims that were later proven false.
+Hamas said this was not the first time the Israeli military has made such claims that were later proven false.

-“The al-Mawasi massacre in Khan Younis has been committed against an area that is crowded with more than eighty thousand displaced people.
-This is an obvious and clear confirmation from the Zionist government that it will continuing its war of extermination against our Palestinian people, through repeatedly and systematically targeting the defenceless displaced civilians in tents, shelters and residential neighbourhoods,” Hamas said.
+“The al-Mawasi massacre in Khan Younis has been committed against an area that is crowded with more than 80,000 displaced people.
+This is an obvious and clear confirmation from the Zionist government that it will continuing its war of extermination against our Palestinian people, through repeatedly and systematically targeting the defenceless displaced civilians in tents, shelters and residential neighbourhoods,” Hamas said in a statement.

-Reporting from Amman, Jordan, after Israel banned Al Jazeera, Hamdah Salhut said this is a familiar pattern by the Israeli military to justify attacks on safe zones.
+Reporting from Amman, Jordan, after Israel banned Al Jazeera, Hamdah Salhut said this is a familiar pattern by the Israeli military to justify attacks on “safe zones”.

 “We have seen time and time again attacks on areas where there are displaced Palestinians in the tens of thousands.
 This is a tactic that is commonly used by Israeli forces, saying civilians are being used as ‘human shields’ for Hamas figures, using that as justification for killing dozens of civilians.”